GALLAGHER SERIES EXTRAS

 Adventure.
 Romance.
 Revenge.

-Amidst the rugged beauty of Montana is a ranch known as Hawk's Peak, and in case you haven't met them yet, these are the cowboys of Hawk's Peak, and a little recipe on how to wrangle one of your own.
+Amidst the rugged beauty of Montana is a ranch known as Hawk's Peak, and in case you haven't met them yet, these are the original heroes of Hawk's Peak and a little recipe on how to wrangle one of your own.

 Ethan Gallagher (Gallagher's Pride) is stubborn and sometimes infuriating – he's also gorgeous, chivalrous and for the right woman, he has a heart bigger than the big sky.